-An independent United States research organization with funding from industry and government agencies tested the performance of commercially available Hg CEM systems when measuring coal flue gas at sub-microgram concentrations (range=0.02-1.06 μg/m3).
-This reflects the projected mercury concentrations in a MACT regulatory environment, where 90% to 95% reductions from existing levels will be required.
-This study showed, once again, that the Tekran® Series 3300 is the most reliable, precise, and accurate Hg CEMs technology available today.
-Results will be posted when they are released.
+The independent US research organization Energy and Environmental Research Center (EERC) was contracted by industry and government agencies to test the performance of commercially available Hg CEM systems.
+This research focused on making measurements in coal flue gas at sub-microgram concentrations (range=0.02-1.06 μg/m3).
+This reflects the projected mercury concentrations in a MACT regulatory environment where Hg emissions rates will be reduced 90% to 95% of pre-MACT levels.
+This study showed, once again, that the Tekran® Series 3400 is the most reliable, precise, and accurate Hg CEMs technology available today.
+The published results of this study can be found by following this link.

 Low-Level Accuracy Study by Reliant Energy